isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 `Subject of an Appraisal`: The specific legal interest in the property being valued `Reproduction cost`: Cost to build an exact replica `Replacement cost`: Cost to build a modern equivalent today

+#### Lesson 16
+`Gross Lease`: Landlord pays all operating costs; rent fixed.
+Common in apartments, small offices, government leases `Net Lease`: Tenant pays base rent + share/all operating expenses `Capitalization Process`: The conversion of net operating income to a capital amount, such as market `Leasing Inducement`: An incentive a landlord gives to attract tenants